blakedarlin/blakedarlin/README.md

 # 👋 Hi, I’m Blake.

-I currently work as a full-stack developer at Media Proper, building custom WordPress sites, plugins, and Gutenberg blocks for businesses and organizations.
-Have a look at our [portfolio](https://www.mediaproper.com/work)!
+I build custom WordPress sites, plugins, and Gutenberg blocks for businesses and organizations.

 ## About Me
 I lead a small team that turns out products consistently on time, that meet or exceed expectations, and are very performant.
 It's something I have a passion for and to which my temperament is well-suited.
 I enjoy building tools that enable us to maximize the impact of our labor while reducing the risk and impact of errors.
 I enjoy exploring technical strategies for productivity, including low-code, automation, AI, and well-chosen components.
 I enjoy thoughtful and elegant design, which is the most critical and rewarding strategy.